Gipetto/site/_posts/2009-03-02-wordcamp_denver_2009-my_humble_experience.md

 #### Extras

-To compliment the talk I've put together [a Tag Cloud of the WordPress actions and filters from WordPress 1.5 to present](/htc).
+To compliment the talk I’ve put together a Tag Cloud of the [WordPress actions and filters from WordPress 1.5 to present](/htc/).
 It is a first revision and has just some basic styling and functionality, but covers all the bases.
-I can see this turning in to a larger deconstruction of the WordPress core so we'll just have to see what kind of time I have to put in to it.
-This all by itself is pretty durned handy and I know I'll be referencing it quite a bit.
-I just like mousing around and watching the pop-ups too 😉 It has been tested in Firefox and Safari. _I haven't even gandered at it in IE and probably never will_.
+I can see this turning in to a larger deconstruction of the WordPress core so we’ll just have to see what kind of time I have to put in to it.
+This all by itself is pretty durned handy and I know I’ll be referencing it quite a bit.
+I just like mousing around and watching the pop-ups too 😉 It has been tested in Firefox and Safari.
+I haven’t even gandered at it in IE and probably never will. **Updated 2019 to require JavaScript only and update to WP 5.0**.

-There is one filter in there that's not completely right.
-If anyone can point it out before I fix it I'll buy ya cup of coffee.
+There is one filter in there that’s not completely right.
+If anyone can point it out before I fix it I’ll buy ya cup of coffee.

 #### Not yet extra